 The 1900 census records will give you a snapshot into your ancestors lives when it was taken on June 1st of that year.

-What key elements can you learn from the 1900 census records?
+What key elements are in the 1900 census records?

 However, if you are experiencing difficulty finding an elusive ancestor then I have a couple of suggestions for you.